 2. Goals need a network + action Ideas without a network don’t launch, scale or sell.
 The human-capital in your network is valuable — trusted relationships, mentors, advisors, sponsors, boards of directors — people who can and will use their resources (including money, reputation and experience to spread word of mouth, make recommendations and open doors for you, send work your way, make introductions, cheer you on, ignite a campaign, create opportunities and so much more…

-3. Today’s digital revolution holds a huge opportunity to build relationships with a greater variety of people There are opportunities that aren’t going to come your way when you have a narrowly defined network e.g unexpected discoveries, learnings etc. The positive side of the world we live in today is that we can find all kinds of communities easily online.
+3. Today’s digital revolution holds a huge opportunity to build relationships with a greater variety of people Some opportunities aren’t going to come your way when you have a narrowly defined network e.g unexpected discoveries, learnings etc. The positive side of the world we live in today is that we can find all kinds of communities easily online.

 4. You fail at networking when you don’t take steps to communicate your dreams — networking is a process with a purpose Pick a career, life or new business target — it’s time to focus your networking on the connections and activities that will help move you closer to that goal.
 Follow a process to connect with the right networks and, chances are, by making connections in the right way, you’ll achieve your desired result.